1001hadi/react-sba-books/README.md

 - handle add and remove operation
 - navigation bar has been added in this step -

-10- style it with css
+10- style it with css/ soon will be updated with Tailwind CSS!

 #